YPG/PKK use fake photos to smear Turkey's op in Syria

-Social media accounts supporting YPG/PKK terrorists on Sunday shared fake images or photos of grieved families affected by wars in the region to spread disinformation about Turkey's anti-terror operation east of the Euphrates River.
+Social media accounts supporting YPG/PKK terrorists on Friday shared fake images or photos taken in past years to spread disinformation about Turkey's anti-terror operation east of the Euphrates River.

 YPG/PKK supporters have stepped up social media smear campaigns against Turkey's counter-terror operation in northern Syria by posting fake photographs to blame Turkey.